-Human Fibrinogen in vitro ELISA (Enzyme-Linked Immunosorbent Assay) kit is designed for the quantitative measurement of fibrinogen concentrations in saliva, milk, urine, and CSF samples.
+Human Fibrinogen in vitro competitive ELISA (Enzyme-Linked Immunosorbent Assay) kit is designed for the quantitative measurement of Fibrinogen levels in plasma.

 A Fibrinogen specific antibody has been precoated onto 96-well plates and blocked.
-Standards or test samples are added to the wells and subsequently a Fibrinogen specific biotinylated detection antibody is added and then followed by washing with wash buffer.
-Streptavidin-Peroxidase Conjugate is added and unbound conjugates are washed away with wash buffer.
+Standards or test samples are added to the wells and subsequently biotinylated Fibrinogen is added and then followed by washing with wash buffer.
+Streptavidin-Peroxidase Complex is added and unbound conjugates are washed away with wash buffer.
 TMB is then used to visualize Streptavidin-Peroxidase enzymatic reaction.
 TMB is catalyzed by Streptavidin-Peroxidase to produce a blue color product that changes into yellow after adding acidic stop solution.
-The density of yellow coloration is directly proportional to the amount of Fibrinogen captured in plate.
+The density of yellow coloration is inversely proportional to the amount of Fibrinogen captured in plate.

-Fibrinogen (FBG) is a homodimer of molecular mass 340 kDa, made up of two sets of a, β , γ polypeptide chains and synthesized in the parenchymal cell of the hepatocyte and in the megakaryocyte.
-Fibrinogen plays a major role in coagulation and both elevated and decreased levels have clinical significance.
-Upon cleavage by thrombin in the initial stages of coagulation activation, fibrinogen self-assembles to yield a fibrin clot matrix that subsequently is cross-linked by factor XIIIa to form an insoluble network.
-Fibrinogen also binds to the platelet glycoprotein IIbIIIa receptor to form bridges between platelets, thus facilitating aggregation.
-Elevated plasma fibrinogen has been identified as an independent risk factor for coronary atherosclerosis and ischemic heart disease.
-Individuals with congenital absence of fibrinogen, termed afibrinogenemia, have prolonged bleeding times.
+Fibrinogen (FBG) is a homodimer of molecular mass 340 kDa, made up of two sets of a, β , γ polypeptide chains, and synthesized in the parenchymal cell of the hepatocyte and in the megakaryocyte.
+Fibrinogen plays a major role in coagulation, and both elevated and decreased levels have clinical significance.
+Upon cleavage by thrombin in the initial stages of coagulation activation, Fibrinogen self-assembles to yield a fibrin clot matrix that subsequently is crosslinked by factor XIIIa to form an insoluble network.
+Fibrinogen also binds to the platelet glycoprotein IlbIIIa receptor to form bridges between platelets, thus facilitating aggregation.
+Elevated plasma Fibrinogen has been identified as an independent risk factor for coronary atherosclerosis and ischemic heart disease.
+Individuals with congenital absence of Fibrinogen, termed afbrinogenemia, have prolonged bleeding times.